phuctrandai/Udacity-DevOps-P2/README.md

   ![Running Azure App Service from Azure Pipelines automatic deployment](https://github.com/phuctrandai/Udacity-DevOps-P2/blob/main/screenshots/Project%20running%20on%20Azure%20App%20Service.jpg)

 * Successful prediction from deployed flask app in Azure Cloud Shell.
 [Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).

-* The application running against a load test with locust.
-[The application running against a load test with locust](https://github.com/phuctrandai/Udacity-DevOps-P2/blob/main/screenshots/Loadtest%20with%20Locust.jpg)

 The output should look similar to this:

 ```bash